 The Covid-19 crisis should have been the European Central Bank’s (ECB) climate action wake up call.
-Several central bankers, notably the French central bank and Isabel Schnabel, member of the ECB board, draw a parallel between the crisis and climate change.
+Several central bankers, notably the French central bank, draw a parallel between the Covid crisis and climate change.
 They warned that the crisis we are facing can be considered a stress test for future climate-related crisis.
 ECB’s response was a unique opportunity to finally direct monetary operations toward climate action.
 Yet, rather than changing course, the ECB stuck to its old ways.
 Same causes producing same effects, the ECB historic response offered massive support to polluters.

 Nonetheless, thanks to the mobilization of citizens and the work of NGOs and researchers, 2020 became a pivotal year: central bankers that refuse to consider climate are marginalized, key ECB players are reassessing their longstanding principles – including “market neutrality“, and central banks conduct researches aiming at reducing the support they provide to polluting activities (notably regarding asset purchases and refinancing operations).
 In a word, it is now expected that the ECB start integrating climate.
 However, major uncertainties remain: